L3MON4D3/LuaSnip/DOC.md

 ```
 Now the entered text is stored.

-`RestoreNode`s indent is not influenced by `indentSnippetNodes` right now.
+`restoreNode`s indent is not influenced by `indentSnippetNodes` right now.
 If
 that really bothers you feel free to open an issue.

 <!-- panvimdoc-ignore-start -->